 Many folk songs have been around so long that nobody is entirely sure who their composers were.
-Often these songs are passed down within a community, and they evolve over time to address the issues of the day.
-Such songs include "We Shall Overcome," and "I Shall Not be Moved," as well as other spirituals.
+Often these songs are passed down within a community and they evolve over time to address the issues of the day.
+Such songs include "We Shall Overcome," and "We Shall Not be Moved," as well as other spirituals and empowerment anthems.

-Other timeless folk songs have definite origins, such as Woody Guthrie's "This Land is Your Land," or Pete Seeger's "If I Had A Hammer."
-These songs are often so poignant, honest, and timeless, that they become enmeshed into the culture, and are known by just about everyone.
+Other timeless folk songs have definite origins, such as Woody Guthrie's "This Land is Your Land," or "If I Had A Hammer" by Pete Seeger and Lee Hays.
+These songs are often so poignant, honest, and timeless, they become enmeshed into the culture and are known by just about everyone.